jangjinny/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This project is built using HTML, CSS, JS, jQuery and AJAX, along with Node and Express in the back-end.
+This project was built using HTML, CSS, JS, jQuery and AJAX, along with Node and Express in the back-end.

 ## Screenshots